amtjitro/cse15l-lab-reports/lab-report-2-week-4.md

 > ***Symptom***

-The following screenshot is the result of using the above test file with the unchanged code:
+The following screenshot is the symptom of the bug:
 ![Image](Lab 2 Screenshots/Bug 1.png)

+The **bug** is the fact that the program assumes that a link will always be provided and fails to consider/accomodate for this situation.
+Since the **failure-inducing input** is a file with no links, a symtpom will appear.
+In this case, the **symptom** is a faulty behavior as an `IndexOutOfBounds` exception is thrown when the correct output would be an empty list.

 ---
 ### Bug/Fix #2